naacl-org/naacl-2021-website/_pages/archive.md

 ---
 {% include base_path %}

+**January 15, 2019**.
+There's a new [blog post](/blog/spotlight-on-srw/) highlighting the student research workshop from the SRW student and faculty co-chairs.
+{: .notice}

 **January 10, 2019**.
 We have an amazing lineup of [Keynote Speakers](/program/keynotes/) for NAACL 2019.
 {: .notice}